 Acupuncture

-Acupuncture is a branch of Traditional Chinese Medicine (TCM) that has been expertly adapted for use in veterinary patients with profound success.
-Acupuncture taps into the body’s own regulating and healing mechanisms and strives to achieve balance where there is imbalance and relieve energy blockages (Qi) which cause pain, poor health, and poor performance.
+Acupuncture, a vital branch of Traditional Chinese Medicine (TCM), has been masterfully adapted for veterinary use, yielding remarkable success.
+This holistic approach taps into the body's natural healing mechanisms, striving to balance imbalances and alleviate energy blockages (Qi) that cause pain, poor health, and decreased performance.

-Because it works with the body, acupuncture has virtually no side effects and can be used to decrease dependence on medications commonly used to relieve pain, inflammation or muscle spasm.
-Acupuncture can also be applied in an integrative fashion with regular, clinical veterinary medicine to increase treatment response and to achieve and maintain peak performance in all equine athletes.
+Because it works harmoniously with the body, acupuncture has virtually no side effects.
+It can reduce dependence on medications commonly used to relieve pain, inflammation, or muscle spasm.
+Acupuncture can also be integrated with regular veterinary medicine to enhance treatment response and maintain peak performance in all equine athletes.

-North Bridge Equine offers complete acupuncture services to our clients.
-The first evaluation will include a thorough acupuncture examination as well as evaluation of the horse in motion in order develop a treatment plan tailored to your horse’s specific needs.
-Most horses and riders notice a significant improvement in the horse’s suppleness and comfort within the first 1-2 treatments.
-That being said, as acupuncture utilizes, optimizes, and resets the body’s own homeostasis, the process typically takes longer on the whole.
-For this reason we recommend a series of three treatments to achieve optimal results.
-Later appointments are focused on maintenance and strengthening of these positive trends as well as addressing any specific concerns that may have arisen since the last treatment.
+We offer comprehensive acupuncture services to our clients.
+The initial evaluation includes a thorough acupuncture examination and an assessment of the horse in motion to develop a treatment plan tailored to your horse's specific needs.
+Most horses and riders notice significant improvements in the horse's suppleness and comfort within the first 1-2 treatments.
+However, as acupuncture optimizes and resets the body's homeostasis, the process typically takes longer overall.
+Therefore, we recommend a series of three treatments for optimal results.
+Subsequent appointments focus on maintaining and strengthening these positive trends while addressing any specific concerns that may have arisen since the last treatment.

 "Since beginning acupuncture, Versailles has not exhibited any of the "naughty" gelding behaviors that he was prone to.
 He LOVES his sessions and is incredibly relaxed during them, even in a busy barn setting.
 The treatments leave him fluid and relaxed.